-44. Direct marketing is not limited to advertising goods or services for sale.
+- 44. Direct marketing is not limited to advertising goods or services for sale.
 It also includes promoting an organisation's aims and ideals.
-This means that the direct marketing rules in the DPA and PECR will apply to the promotional and campaigning activities of not-for-profit organisations.
-For example, a charity or political party contacting particular individuals to appeal for funds or votes, or contacting supporters to encourage them to write to their MP or attend a public meeting or rally, would be covered by the direct marketing rules.
+This means that the direct marketing rules in the DPA and PECR will apply to the promotional, campaigning and fundraising activities of not-for-profit organisations.
+For example, a charity or political party contacting particular individuals to appeal for funds or votes, or contacting supporters to encourage them to write to their MP or attend a public meeting or rally, would be covered by the direct marketing rules. - 45.
+Not-for-profit organisations are not exempt from either the DPA or PECR and therefore will need to ensure that their activities comply with the law.